 Earaches can be debilitating, but they don’t always warrant antibiotics.
 Prescribing guidelines for ear infections have changed in the last five years.
 Your child might not even be prescribed antibiotics.

-Not all ear infections are bacterial or need prescription medication.
 In fact, you could find all the relief you need in your home with treatments such as:

 - over-the-counter pain relievers